chrislattman/blogging-project/docs/terminal-commands/README.md

     -u "sender@gmail.com:<app-password>" \
     --mail-from sender@gmail.com \
     --mail-rcpt recipient@outlook.com \
-    -T mail.txt
+    -T email.txt
 ```

-where `mail.txt` is a file that looks like this:
+where `email.txt` is a file that looks like this:

 ```
 From: "Sender Name" <sender@gmail.com>